la2050/archive/_organizations/dear-mama.md

       https://challenge.la2050.org/entry/helping-l-a-live-healthier-one-taco-at-a-time!
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      Dear Mama provides the L.A. community with affordable, healthy alternatives to animal-based products, while providing education and empowerment on healthy living and aid to the community.
 title: Dear Mama
-uri: /organizations/dear-mama/
 extrapolated_project_ids:
   - '6102116'
 project_titles_from_extrapolated_project_ids:
-  - Helping L.A.
-Live Healthier One Taco at a Time!
-project_titles:
-  - Helping L.A.
-Live Healthier One Taco at a Time!
-project_titles_from_project_ids:
   - Helping L.A.
 Live Healthier One Taco at a Time!
 original_project_titles:
   - Helping L.A.
 Live Healthier One Taco at a Time!